 • Day 30: Hold public informational and scoping meeting as close as practicable to the project site.

-• Day 150: File and circulate the draft EIR and Notice of Availability and public comment period begins.
+• Day 150: File and circulate the Staff Assessment, which includes a draft EIR, MND, or ND and required notices, and public comment period begins.

-• Day 180 – 210: Hold a public meeting on the draft EIR at a location as close as possible to the proposed project site.
+• Day 180 – 210: Hold a public meeting on the Staff Assessment, which includes a draft EIR, MND, or ND, at a location as close as possible to the proposed project site.

-• Day 210: Close the public comment period on draft EIR (60 days from publication date).
+• Day 210: Close the public comment period on Staff Assessment, which includes a draft EIR, MND, or ND (60 days from publication date).

 • Day 240: File the CEC’s executive director’s recommendation.

-• Day 270: Present final EIR and staff recommendation at a publicly noticed CEC Business Meeting.
+• Day 270: Present Updated Staff Assessment, which includes a final EIR, MND, or ND, and staff recommendation at a publicly noticed CEC Business Meeting.
 The CEC Commissioners can approve or disapprove project, or require additional information or analysis.

-After the CEC approves the application, the project must comply with all provisions of their CEC license including the construction, the operation life, and the decommissioning and eventual closure.
-Also, per California Code of Regulations § 1882, if there are any proposed changes to the design, operation, or performance of a CEC licensed project then the CEC must approve that project change.
+After the CEC approves the application, the project must comply with all provisions of their CEC license including the construction, operation, and the decommissioning and eventual closure.
+Also, per California Code of Regulations, title 20, §section 1882, if there are any proposed changes to the design, operation, or performance requirements of a CEC licensed project then the CEC must approve that project change.